ripienaar/free-for-dev/README.md

   * [hasura.io](https://hasura.io/) — Hasura extends your existing databases wherever it is hosted and provides an instant GraphQL API that can be securely accessed for web, mobile, and data integration workloads.
 Free for 1GB/month of data pass-through.
   * [iron.io](https://www.iron.io/) — Async task processing (like AWS Lambda) with free tier and 1-month free trial
   * [nhost.io](https://nhost.io) - Serverless backend for web and mobile apps.
 The free plan includes PostgreSQL, GraphQL (Hasura), Authentication, Storage, and Serverless Functions.
-  * [nudge-hook.net](https://nudge-hook.net/client) — Job Scheduling API (with swagger/openapi client).
-Allows you to schedule as many ad-hoc/cron/periodic webhook deliveries as possible.
-Free for everyone (no signup required), but infinite schedules are limited to 500 'nudges' max.
-Accepts donations.
   * [onesignal.com](https://onesignal.com/) — Unlimited free push notifications.
 10,000 email sends per month, with unlimited contacts and access to Auto Warm Up.
   * [paraio.com](https://paraio.com) — Backend service API with flexible authentication, full-text search and caching.
 Free for one app, 1GB of app data.
   * [progress.com](https://www.progress.com/kinvey) — Mobile backend, starter plan has unlimited requests/second, with 1 GB of data storage.
 Enterprise application support